Smartalec02/AdvancedDesktop2/README.md

-# AdvancedDesktop2
+# Smartalec02's Programs
-This is a program I made in VB
+These are the programs that I have made.